-Posture Correction Therapy
+Best Posture Correction Therapy in Mumbai

-Posture Correction and Ergonomics
+Posture Correction Physical Therapy

 Posture is the approach taken by the body when the body is stationary or when it is moving.
 The posture is achieved as a result of the coordinated action of various muscles that work to maintain stability.
 In simple words, it can be understood as the position in which you hold your body while standing or sitting.